 Although there isn’t one best solution that works for every introverted woman in business, here are five ways introverted women can contribute to their success.

-- Acknowledge and use your strengths.
-You might not think that you have any strengths, but you do.
+You might not think that you have many strengths, but you do.
 Try sitting down with a close friend, family member, or mentor and ask them for help identifying your strengths.
 You might be really good at listening or observing others.
 Or maybe you have the ability to communicate difficult concepts in easy-to-understand language.
 Use those strengths to get ahead in the workplace.
 There are many attributes that make a good leader, and most likely, you already have some.

 There are many other ways women, especially introverted women, can succeed in the workplace.
 Don’t let gender stereotypes or challenges get in the way of your achieving your career dreams.